Plan Bay Area 2040 Draft Plan

 These two trends — combined with limited transportation capacity — have resulted in growing congestion, especially at the Interstate 580 Altamont Pass gateway in eastern Alameda County and the Interstate 80 gateway in Solano County.
 In both cases, neighboring counties are taking on housing and commercial development unable to occur in the highly regulated, high-cost Bay Area development market.
 Senate Bill 375 (Steinberg, 2008) was enacted to encourage regions like the Bay Area to find solutions to this challenge, which has disproportionately affected lower-income residents and burdened them with hours-long commutes on crowded roads, buses or trains.
 In contrast to the original Plan Bay Area, Plan Bay Area 2040 plans for enough housing to accommodate not only the initial forecast of households but also the additional increment of projected in-commuters.
 At the same time, MTC is working collaboratively with the Sacramento and San Joaquin regions to improve transportation connectivity and boost the competitiveness of the “megaregional” economy.

-The impacts of the booming economy and wider housing crisis, and resulting disconnect between where people live and where people work, has contributed to record levels of freeway congestion and historic crowding on transit systems like Bay Area Rapid Transit (BART), Caltrain and San Francisco’s Municipal Railway (SF Muni).
+The impacts of the booming economy and wider housing crisis, and the resulting disconnect between where people live and work, has contributed to record levels of freeway congestion and historic crowding on transit systems like Bay Area Rapid Transit (BART), Caltrain and San Francisco’s Municipal Railway (Muni).
 For example:

 Overall commute time is at the highest level on record, as are time spent and miles traveled in highway congestion.
-As of 2015 the Bay Area’s most notorious traffic bottlenecks included US-101 in San Francisco and I-80 in Alameda and Contra Costa Counties.
+As of 2015, the Bay Area’s most notorious traffic bottlenecks included U.S. 101 in San Francisco and Interstate 80 (I-80) in Alameda and Contra Costa counties.